Keep Your Organization Safe From Office 365 Cyberattacks

 Microsoft Office 365 is a popular platform used by numerous organizations and enterprises to contain their data and facilitate data sharing, analytics, and storage.
 But, listen up.

 Before migrating to Office 365, you might need to consider the security repercussions that might spring up.
 The Department of Homeland Security recently said in a statement that several IT consulting companies and Managed IT Services Providers (MSPs) involved in the Office 365 account takeover are not taking enough measures to appropriately guard their data and cloud-based services for their customers.

 Before we delve deep into how you can avoid attacks such as this, let’s first bring you up to speed on what happened in the attack and how businesses were affected.

-What Happened in the Microsoft Office 365 Cybersecurity Attack?
+What Happened in the Microsoft Office 365 Cyberattacks?

 Cybercriminals don’t discriminate and spread out their threat as much as they can.
 So, they often target customers and partners of businesses, making such kind of attacks a larger threat to a company and its reputation.

 If you aren’t familiar with the most common threats that are a concern with Office 365, here’s a wrap-up.

 Sensitive Information Leaks